 The DSL is a member of the senior leadership team.
 As we are a split Campus, each Campus has a DSL.
-The DSL for the Sandringham Campus is Stephanie Gibson, Deputy Head Teacher/Head of Campus.
-The DSL for the Longbridge Campus is Jamie Gibson, Deputy Head Teacher/Head of Campus.
+The DSL for the Sandringham Campus is Daniel Robinson, Assistant Headteacher for Behaviour and Inclusion.
+The DSL for the Longbridge Campus is Kat Watkins, Assistant Headteacher for Behaviour and Inclusion.
 The DSL for each campus takes lead responsibility for child protection and wider safeguarding.
+There is also a Deputy Designated Safeguarding Lead (DDSL) for each campus.
+For the Sandringham Campus it is Roy Wise and for the Longbridge Campus it is Sofia Din.

-During term time, the DSL and the DDSL, Roy Wise, will be available during school hours for staff to discuss any safeguarding concerns.
+During term time, the DSL and the DDSL, will be available during school hours for staff to discuss any safeguarding concerns.

-If the DSL and DDSL are not available, Tony Roe, Head Teacher and Pete Flaxman, Senior Deputy Head teacher, will act as cover (for example, during out-of-hours/out-of-term activities).
-Sarah Adenuga (SR) and Kiran Gill (LR) are also part of the Safeguarding Team and have completed DSL Training.
+If the DSL and DDSL are not available, Tony Roe, Head Teacher, or Stephanie Gibson and Pete Flaxman, Senior Deputy Head teachers, will act as cover (for example, during out-of-hours/out-of-term activities).
+Ousama Bouchaara, Assistant Headteacher for the 6th Form, is also part of the Safeguarding Team for the 6th Form and has completed DSL equivalent level training.

-The DSL will be given the time, funding, training, resources and support to:
+The DSL's will be given the time, funding, training, resources and support to:

-Provide advice and support to other staff on child welfare and child protection matters
+Provide advice and support to other staff on child welfare and child protection matters.

-Take part in strategy discussions and inter-agency meetings and/or support other staff to do so
+Take part in strategy discussions and inter-agency meetings and/or support other staff to do so.

-Contribute to the assessment of children
+Contribute to the assessment of children.

-Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly
+Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly.

-The DSL will also keep the Head Teacher informed of any issues, and liaise with local authority case managers and designated officers for child protection concerns as appropriate.
+The DSL will also keep the Head Teacher informed of any issues and liaise with Local Authority case managers and designated officers for child protection concerns as appropriate.

-The full responsibilities of the DSL and DDSL are set out in their job description.
+The full responsibilities of the DSL and DDSL are set out in their Job Description.

-5.3 The governing board
+5.3 The Governing Board

-The governing board will formally approve this policy on an annual basis to ensure it complies with the law and hold the Head Teacher to account for its implementation.
+The governing board will formally approve this policy on an annual basis at the start of the academic year, to ensure it complies with the law and hold the Head Teacher to account for its implementation.